-- 4. The draft LAD sets out: - 4.1 The legislative background including terminology and the prescribed liability allocation process. - 4.2 Our methodology and reasoning, including: - 4.2.1 How we identified QLPs for the 2015/16 TDL process. - 4.2.2 The approach used to calculate qualified revenue. - 4.2.3 The compliance and assurance process used to ensure the accuracy and integrity of the draft LAD.
-This included checking that QLPs complied with their independent audit/assurance requirements and reviewing each QLP's calculations of their qualified revenue. - 4.3 Our draft allocation of the TDL between the QLPs. - 5.
-For this draft LAD we continued to use the methodology we adopted for our 2014/15 LAD, 2013/14 LAD and our 2012/13 LAD.
+- 4. The final LAD sets out: - 4.1 The legislative background including terminology and the prescribed liability allocation process. - 4.2 Our methodology and reasoning, including: - 4.2.1 How we identified QLPs for the 2015/16 TDL process. - 4.2.2 The approach used to calculate qualified revenue. - 4.2.3 The compliance and assurance process used to ensure the accuracy and integrity of the draft LAD.
+This included checking that QLPs complied with their independent audit/assurance requirements and reviewing each QLP's calculations of their qualified revenue. - 4.3 Our final allocation of the TDL between the QLPs. - 5.
+For this final LAD we continued to use the methodology we adopted for our 2015/16 draft LAD, 2014/15 LAD, 2013/14 LAD and our 2012/13 LAD.
 This continued the methodology from our 2011/12 LAD, although we adopted certain technical revisions in 2012/13 that we explained in our 2012/13 LAD. - 6.
-We developed the methodology used for the 2011/12 LAD through a lengthy policy development process, which included consultation on several discussion documents, and a workshop involving telecommunications service providers and other key stakeholders.4
+We developed the methodology used for the 2011/12 LAD through a lengthy policy development process, which included consultation on several discussion documents,

-2 As noted in the list of defined terms "TSO" means "Telecommunications Service Obligations in relation to a TSO instrument".
+As noted in the list of defined terms "TSO" means "Telecommunications Service Obligations in relation to a TSO instrument".